A computational methodology for two-dimensional fluid flows: The collocation method and the interpolating scaling function

+We now present two examples.
+In the first example, consider the nodes $x=\{-4,-3,-2,-1,0,1,2,3,4\}$ and the data $c=\{0,0,0,0,1,0,0,0,0\}$, where $c=\varphi(x)$ has been plotted in Fig~\ref{fig:phi1d}($a$).
+Using interpolation with a cubic polynomial, {\em i.e.} with $4$ data points, we illustrate the sequence of refinements and corresponding $\varphi(x)$ at each iteration in Figs~\ref{fig:phi1d}$(b-f)$.
+This shows how to construct the fundamental function.

-Fig~\ref{fig:ngh}($b$) shows a sample $\{c_k\}$ on a $5\times 5$ initial mesh.
-This data can be interpolated with $p=2$ to form a new $9\times 9$ sample $\{c_k\}$ ({\em e.g.} Fig~\ref{fig:ngh}($c$)).
-We now refine the mesh, and repeat the interpolation on each refined mesh with $p=2$, until we get a $65\times 65$ mesh.
+The second example presents the approaching function of a 2D interpolation.
+Fig~\ref{fig:ngh}($b$) shows a sampled data $\{c_k\}$ on a $5\times 5$ initial mesh.
+This data has been interpolated with $p=2$, {\em i.e.} with a $4\times 4$ stencil, to form a new $9\times 9$ sample $\{c_k\}$ ({\em e.g.} Fig~\ref{fig:ngh}($c$)).
+As marked in Fig~\ref{fig:ngh}$(a)$, based on $4\times 4$ $\bullet$ neighbors of the node $\bm x_k$, interpolation is done on three associated $ \otimes$ nodes, which is repeated for each node of the initial $5\times 5$ data.
+We now refine the $9\times 9$ mesh, and repeat the interpolation on each refined mesh with $p=2$, which we have stopped on a $65\times 65$ mesh, for this example.
 Fig~\ref{fig:ngh}($d$) shows the constructed function on the $65\times 65$ mesh.

-A technical detail of this dyadic interpolation of order $p$~(DIp) for one-dimensional data and the properties of the resulting scaling function are given by~\citet{Dubuc89}.